MaudeVanhengel/b.ignited-codechallenges-fibonacci/README.md

 ### Solution:

 1. Created a lambda "nearestFibonacci".
 Based on [this](https://codegolf.stackexchange.com/a/133437) codegolf code.
+[Why invent the wheel again ;-)]

 > Iterates through pairs of consecutive Fibonacci numbers (a,b) until it reaches one where the input n is less than their midpoint (a+b)/2, then returns a.